acsone/click-odoo/README.rst

 Install it in a (preferably virtual) environment where Odoo is installed::

-  pip install odoo-script
+  pip install click-odoo

 Assuming the following script named ``list-users.py``.

 .. code:: python

-   #!/usr/bin/env odoo-script
+   #!/usr/bin/env click-odoo
    from __future__ import print_function

    for u in env['res.users'].search([]):